 |271||NEXIUM 40 mg||95.3|

-Helicobacter pylori (H. pylori) Eradication in Patients with Duodenal Ulcer Disease
+Helicobacter Pylori (H. pylori) Eradication in Patients With Duodenal Ulcer

-10 Day Treatment Regimen % of Patients Cured [95% Confidence Interval] (Number
+Weeks after 10 Day Treatment Regimen % of Patients Cured [95% Confidence

 ‡ Patients were included in the analysis if they had documented H. pylori infection at baseline, had at least one documented duodenal ulcer at baseline, or had a documented history of duodenal ulcer disease, and took at least one dose of study medication.
 All dropouts were included as not H. pylori eradicated.